-Christie Hawkins is in her third year of developing a folk school at St. Olaf, and has received 3 grants toward the programming in that time.
+Christie Hawkins is in her fourth year of developing a folk school at St. Olaf and has received 3 grants toward the programming in that time.
 She is an artist with an MFA in sculpture from the University of Minnesota.
-Christie has been in the St. Olaf Department of Art and Art History for over 2 decades serving as Studio Art Technician, and is in her second year as Visuals Designer for the St. Olaf Christmas Festival.
+Christie has been in the St. Olaf Department of Art and Art History for over 2 decades serving as Studio Art Technician and is also the visuals designer for the St. Olaf Christmas Festival.
 Read her bio here.

 Harley Refsal has taught Scandinavian figure carving throughout the United States and Norway.
 He was honored by H. M. Harald V, King of Norway, with the St. Olav Medal of Honor for his efforts in reinvigorating Scandinavian figure carving in both the United States and Norway.
 Harley is a retired professor of Scandinavian folk art at Luther College, and is the author of several books.
 Harley was named the 2012 Woodcarver of the Year by the magazine Wood Carving Illustrated.

 Jim Sannerud has been working with wood since he took his first woodworking class at the age of nine.
 That experience inspired him to start his own woodworking business and share with others the beauty and quality of hand-made wooden objects.
 In 2007 he began a pilot program in Ukraine teaching woodturning to children in orphanages.
-He has taught private and small group classes for the last seven years in his St. Paul studio as well as at various folk schools, colleges and universities around the country.
-Jim makes his living woodturning and designing and building furniture.
+He has taught private and small group classes in his studio and at various folk schools, colleges, and universities around the country.
+Jim makes his living woodturning, and designing and building furniture.